nickodell/django-q-demo/README.md

 5. Go to http://localhost:8000/sum-sync/?n=1000

    This is the synchronous version, which we're going to convert to an asynchronous version.

+## Submitting a task

+To do processing in the background, we're going to submit TODO

+But what is a task?
+It's anything in Python which fulfills three qualities:

+1. It is callable.
+(Example: a function is callable.)
+2. The arguments to it are [pickleable](https://stackoverflow.com/questions/3603581/what-does-it-mean-for-an-object-to-be-picklable-or-pickle-able).
+3. It doesn't need to be finished before an HTTP response is sent back to the user.

 ## Debugging a failing task